nhsx/admitme/README.md

 ### admitme-pas

-An app for scanning a QR code and displaying the patients data.
+An app for scanning a QR code and displaying the patient's data.
 Simulating the front desk software.

 A ReactJS app with barcode scanner library.